 - Died January 28, 2015 in Coeur d'Alene, ID USA

-Light-hitting, utility infielder Rocky Bridges played in the majors for eleven season and was an all-star with Washington in 1958, but he is perhaps better remembered as a long-time minor league manager and big league coach.
+Light-hitting, utility infielder Rocky Bridges played in the majors for eleven season and was an All-Star with the Washington Senators in 1958, but he is perhaps better remembered as a long-time minor league manager and big league coach.
 He was also noted for his ability to come up with funny one-liners.

 Born in Texas, Bridges grew up in Long Beach, California.
 He was first signed by the Brooklyn Dodgers and began his pro career with the Santa Barbara Dodgers in 1947.
 After successful campaigns with the Montreal Royals in 1949 and 1950, he reached the bigs with Brooklyn in 1951.
 He hit .254 in 63 games as a rookie, mostly backing up Billy Cox at third base.
 After two seasons with the Dodgers, he was dealt to the Cincinnati Reds in early 1953 as part of a four-team trade that sent Joe Adcock to the Milwaukee Braves and Earl Torgeson to the Philadelphia Phillies.
 He was the Reds primary second baseman in his first year with the club, but he saw less playing time in several more seasons there.